christianlevesque/christianlevesque.net/blog/fcc/header-parser/writing-simple-responses-asp-net-core.md

 ## The simplest ASP.NET Core app

 The simplest ASP.NET Core app is essentially a "Hello, World!" program - no matter what request you send the app, it responds the same way.
+This is great for the Request Header Parser Microservice, because it only does one thing: reads request headers and sends them back as a JSON object.

 Go ahead and open `Startup.cs`.
 To get the simplest app working, you need to add two sections of code.
 Firstly, add a `using` statement at the top of the file: `using Microsoft.AspNetCore.Http;`.
 Then, below the `if (env.IsDevelopment()) {...}` block, add the following: